-- Don't be disappointed if you meet with a staff member.
-In fact, members rely on staff to dig deep into issues.
-By getting to know a staffer, you can become a resource for them. - Don't assume the member or staffer knows a great deal about afterschool.
+- ✓ Don't be disappointed if you meet with a staff member.
+In fact, sometimes meeting with staff is better; some members rely on staff to dig deep into issues.
+By getting to know a staffer, you can become one of his or her community resources.
+This year, most meetings will be with staff members as Congress is on recess this week. - Don't assume the member or staffer knows a great deal about afterschool.
 Members of Congress and their staff work on hundreds of issues and therefore rely on experts like you for information on particular programs. - Use the talking points as a suggested guide for the meeting.
-You'll find that the meeting will quickly turn into a conversation and that time will go by faster than you expect. - Make sure you ASK the member or staff to support increased funding for the 21st Century Community Learning Centers program, to fund CCDBG, and to join the Afterschool Caucus. - Listen to what the member or staff is interested in or concerned about; connect afterschool to those issues.
+You'll find that the meeting will quickly turn into a conversation and that time will go by faster than you expect. - Make sure you ASK the member or staff to support increased funding for the 21st Century Community Learning Centers program, to fund CCDBG, and to join the Afterschool Caucus.